marcoshsq/The_Self-taught_Data_Scientist/README.md

 - Databases, Business Intelligence and Data warehousing;
 - Data Visualization and Presentation Skills;
 - Artificial Intelligence (Machine Learning, Deep Learning, Neural Networks, CV and NLP).

-This is just an overview, if you want more details I recommend reading the main curriculum, and if you want a complete guide take a look at the roadmap.
-They created a guide describing all the skills and concepts needed to become an expert in Data Science and/or AI, in a cohesive and intuitive way.

 ##